Heidi, Girl of the Alps: English versions

-The entire series has been dubbed into English for broadcast in international English speaking markets.
-The dub possibly originates from Leephy Studios, the same studio which produced the English dub for Anne of Green Gables and the Afrikaans dub for this show.

-Another English dub was made by Philippine-based Creative Products, the same company behind Filipino-English dubs that aired throughout Asia via Cartoon network.
-This dub was also broadcast on Cartoon Network India in 2001 and South Africa.
-The dub has never been released on home media and is very hard to find.
+An English dub was made possibly in Philippines, and was broadcast on Cartoon Network India in 2001.
+The dub has never been released on home media and is hard to find.
+This dub, about which there is almost no information, is the only known dub of the complete series in English, and which has been proven a real dub.

 Despite this series' international popularity, the full series is less well known in the US and UK.
-The only version of this anime to have been commercially released in the United States and United Kingdom is a completely separate feature-length movie version of the TV series, created in 1975 according to the copyright, but supposedly not released until 1979.
-It was later released to home video in both continents in 1985 by Pacific Arts under the title The Story of Heidi.
-This version was produced by Claudio Guzman and Charles Ver Halen, with the English translation and dialogue by Dick Strome and featured a voice cast including Randi Kiger as Heidi, Billy Whitaker as Peter, Michelle Laurita as Clara, Vic Perrin as the Alm Uncle, the Doctor and Postman, Alan Reed (who died in 1977) as Sebastian and Mr. Usher, and legendary voice talent Janet Waldo as Aunt Dete.
+The only version of this anime to have been commercially released in the United States and United Kingdom is a feature-length film version of the TV series, created in 1975 according to the copyright, but was only released on May 7, 1980.
+It was later released to home video in both continents in 1985 by Pacific Arts Corporation under the title The Story of Heidi.
+This version was produced by Claudio Guzman and Charles Ver Halen, with the English translation and dialogue by Dick Strome and featured a voice cast including Randi Kiger as Heidi, Billy Whitaker as Peter, Michelle Laurita as Clara, Vic Perrin as the Alm Uncle, the Doctor and Postman, Alan Reed (who died in 1977) as Sebastian and Mr. Usher, and Janet Waldo as Aunt Dete.
 The version is distilled to only a small number of central episodes, as well as so two of the sub-plots (of the adopted Pichi and Meow, respectively) were part of the main plot instead, as well as cutting many other scenes of the episodes, either by shortening them or, most often, removing them entirely.
-The movie features excerpt of Takeo Watanabe soundtrack, but used in different sequences than the series.
+The film features excerpt of Takeo Watanabe soundtrack, but used in different sequences than the series.
 This dub also changes the name of the dog Josef to Bernard, ostensibly because he is a St. Bernard, as well as Pichi to Binky Bird.
-It aired on Nickelodeon's Special Delivery anthology series in the 1980s.
+It aired on Nickelodeon's Special Delivery anthology series in 1988 and HBO in the 1980s.

-Tagalog version

-The series was also dubbed in Tagalog in the Philippines on ABS-CBN in 1997.

-Indian versions

-In India, the English dubbed version of the series was broadcast on Cartoon Network in 2001.

-Heidi was aired in Tamil, Telugu, Kannada and Malayalam languages in Chutti TV, Kushi TV, and Chintu TV and Kochu TV respectively.

-Turkish versions

-The series was broadcast in Turkey with Turkish dubbing.
-Originally broadcast on TRT, the series was later broadcast on CNBC-e, Kanal 1 and Kidz TV.
-The series, which was popular in the 1990s, is still widely watched and loved in Turkey.